vweevers/about-native-addons/README.md

 | `sharp@0.22.1`         | 11  | OK | OK  | OK  | OK  | OK  | OK  | OK  | OK  | OK  | OK  | ERR | -   | ERR |
 | `sharp@0.21.3`         | 12  | OK  | OK  | OK  | OK  | OK  | OK  | OK  | OK  | OK  | OK  | ERR | ERR | -   |

-The `sharp` errors appear to be related to a shared library (`libvips`) rather than symbols of the addon itself.
+The `sharp` errors appear to be related to a shared library (`libvips`).
 This can be reproduced with node 8 on Mac as well as Windows:

 ```
 node bin/test-side-by-side \
+  sharp@0.23.2 sharp@0.23.1 \
-  sharp@0.23.2 sharp@0.23.1 sharp@0.23.0 sharp@0.22.1
+  sharp@0.23.0 sharp@0.22.1
 ```

 |          | `0.23.2` | `0.23.1` | `0.23.0` | `0.22.1` |